TobyMarch/1TaaT/README.md

 The project was created using create-react-app.

 The `/web-app/src` directory holds the most relevant code that will be used for the front end part of the project.
 The `/web-app/sample-java` directory has sample code for connecting the backend to the front end.
+Run it using `mvn spring-boot:run` and `mvn dependency:resolve`

 ## Files
 ### `App.js`